 - Cleaned all biofouling within 30 days prior to arriving in Australia; or

 - Implementation of an alternative biofouling management method pre-approved by the Australian authorities.

 DAWE has further announced that it will be taking an educational initial approach to enforcing the new requirements between 15 June 2022 and 15 December 2023.
-During this period, focus will be on providing education and advice to ship operators with the aim of minimizing unintentionally incorrect pre-arrival reporting and improve the effectiveness of biofouling management plans.
+During this period, focus will be on providing education and advice to vessel operators with the aim of minimizing unintentionally incorrect pre-arrival reporting and improve the effectiveness of biofouling management plans.
 However, powers under the Australian Biosecurity Act 2015 will continue to be used to manage unacceptable biosecurity risks associated with biofouling.

 The Australian regulations and associated guidance documents can be downloaded from the DAWE website: Managing biofouling in Australia.
-In addition, an import industry advice notice was issued on 17 May 2022.

 The biodiversity threat